ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ### Type Variables and Higher-Order Functions

 A function may expect a function as parameter, which is called a _higher-order_ function.
 A well-known example of higher-order function is `List.map`.
-Here is how it can be used.
+Here is how it can be used:
 ```ocaml
 # List.map;;
 - : ('a -> 'b) -> 'a list -> 'b list = <fun>